BFarkascode/STM32_DMADriver/README.md

 -	11.6 DMA registers

 For the IRQs, there isn’t really a good part in the reference  manual (refman) to explain them specifically.
 The Section 13 “EXTI” and the Section 12 “NVIC” sections can give a hint on how they work, but I have found the information to be somewhat sketchy.
 I suggest playing with a button IRQ – see the NVMDriver project on how to use the blue button on the nucleo for this purpose – and figure it out IRQs by doing if the explanations below are not adequate.

+## Previous relevant projects
+The following projects should be checked:
+- STM32_ADC-DACDriver

 ## Particularities
 ### With the peripheral (in this project, the ADC)